IBM/discovery-webcrawl-insights/README.md

+# Aggregate and query information from web portals

-# Retrieve and visualize relevant information from a collection of web portals with a natural language query using IBM Discovery service
+### Retrieve and visualize relevant information from a collection of web portals with a natural language query using IBM Discovery service

 There is a lot of information on the web, and we are always interested in getting the relevant information.
 The below two common scenarios drive the need for it:
 - There is usually a specific item of interest, and we try to get all the relevant information about the item.